survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

 To keep the implementation clean, we are using `this.setState`.
-It is a feature of Alt that allows us to signify that we are going to alter the Store state.
+It is a feature of Alt that allows us to signify that we are going to alter the store state.
 Alt will signal the change to possible listeners.

 ### Implementing `update`